AI, ML, and statistical models reinforce much of the work that we do here at Riskaware.

 Often when incidents occur, the longer the response time the greater the damage.
 This is why we adapt the information provided by our AI and statistical modelling-enabled outcomes for the challenge at hand.

-Through our MarineAware Operations platform, these models are designed to provide insights into the ongoing developments of oil spills and other marine accidents, facilitating a rapid and strategic response that can reduce necessary costs without sacrificing safety.
+In our MarineAware Operations platform, these models are designed to provide insights into the ongoing developments of oil spills and other marine accidents, facilitating a rapid and strategic response that can reduce the impact on the environment, and the health and wellbeing of people and animals.

 Our UrbanAware tools, on the other hand, demonstrate the flexibility of modelling capabilities by providing the same principles to project outcomes of chemical, biological, radiological, nuclear, and explosive threats (CBRNE) in urban environments.